offconvex/offconvex.github.io/_posts/textembeddings.md

  *Recurrent neural net* is the default  deep learning technique  to train a [language model](https://www.tensorflow.org/tutorials/recurrent).
 It scans the text from left to right, maintaining a fixed dimensional representation of the text it has seen so far.
 The training objective is to use this representation to predict the next word at each time step.
-To give an example,  given a text fragment *I went to the cafe and ordered a ...."* a well-trained prediction model would assign high probability to *"coffee", "croissant"* etc. and low probability to "puppy".
+To give an example,  given a text fragment *I went to the cafe and ordered a ...."* a well-trained prediction model would assign high probability to *"coffee", "croissant"* etc. and low probability to *"puppy"*.
 Myriad variations of such language models exist, such as using biLSTMs which have some long-term memory and can scan the text forward and backwards.

  One obtains a text representation by peeking at the internal representation (i.e., node activations) at the top layer of this deep model.
 After all, when the model is scanning through text, its ability to predict  the next word must imply that this internal representation implicitly captures a gist of all it has seen, reflecting rules of grammar, common-sense etc. (e.g., that you don't order a puppy at a cafe).
-A notable modern effort along such lines is the [*Skipthought*](https://arxiv.org/abs/1506.06726) model.
+Some notable modern efforts along such lines are [Hierarchichal Neural Autoencoder of Li et al.](https://arxiv.org/abs/1506.01057) as well as [Palangi et al](https://arxiv.org/abs/1502.06922), and  [*Skipthought* of Kiros et al.](https://arxiv.org/abs/1506.06726).

  As with all deep learning models, one wishes for interpretability: what information exactly did the machine choose to put into the text embedding?
 Besides [the usual reasons for seeking interpretability](https://people.csail.mit.edu/beenkim/papers/BeenK_FinaleDV_ICML2017_tutorial.pdf), in an NLP context it may help us leverage  additional external resources such as [WordNet](https://wordnet.princeton.edu/) in the task.
 Other motivations include transfer learning/domain adaptation (since sentence embeddings can be learnt on a large unrelated corpus, and then applied to classification tasks for a very different text corpus).

 ## Surprising power of simple linear representations

-In practice, many NLP programs use a simple sentence embedding: the average of the embeddings of the words in it.
-This makes some intuitive sense, because recall that the [Word2Vec paper](https://arxiv.org/pdf/1310.4546.pdf) suggests that their simpler (CBOW) method captures the sense of a sequence of words via simple average of word vectors, specifically the expression
+In practice, many NLP applications rely on a simple sentence embedding: the average of the embeddings of the words in it.
+This makes some intuitive sense, because recall that the [Word2Vec paper](https://arxiv.org/pdf/1310.4546.pdf) uses  the following expression (in the their simpler CBOW word embedding)

   $$\Pr[w~|~w_1,w_2, w_3, w_4, w_5] \propto \exp(v_w \cdot (\frac{1}{5} \sum_i v_{w_i}). \qquad  (1)$$
+  which suggests that the sense of a sequence of words is captured via simple average of word vectors.

 While this simple average has only fair performance in capturing sentence similarity via cosine similarity, it can be quite powerful in downstream classification tasks (after passing through a single layer neural net)   as shown in a surprising paper of [Wieting et al. ICLR'16](https://arxiv.org/abs/1511.08198).